drew-wks/intent-for-the-planet/docs/data_models_diagram.md

 3. A session object is created.
 It contains the facilitator entity and the responses
 4. An entity is created.
 It contains reference to their session

-### Flow
+### Create an initial INTENT Statement
-1. Facilitator goes to STAN A/S website authenticate as a facilitator and provides participant contact info
+1. Facilitator authenticates with STEWARD and provides participant contact info
-2. STAN sends a unique ID to System
-3. System initializes "temp" Steward object, sends consent request to participant
+3. STWEARD initializes a Steward object, sends consent request to participant
 4. Participant consents
+5. STEWARD sends a unique ID to THE WELL
-5. Participant creates a responses
+6. Participant creates a responses
-6. Facilitator populates form with responses and submits
+7. Facilitator populates THE WELL form with responses and submits
-7. System initializes Steward object, stores reponses as temp and sends to STAN A/S
+8. THE WELL stores reponses with unique ID as temp and informs STEWARD
-8. STAN A/S sends to partipant and facilitator
+9. STEWARD sends to partipant and facilitator
-8. Participant receives thank you from STAN A/S with responses and consent form
+10. Participant receives thank you from STEWARD with responses and consent form
-9. STAN A/S intructs System
-10. System to pushes session to THE WELL (i.e., assigns creation number, faciltator gets credit)
+11. STEWARD informs THE WELL, assigns creation number, faciltator gets credit
+12. THE WELL to publishes session

+## UPDATE and INTENT STATEMENT